Skip to content

 One of my favorite things about Mexico City is the cafe culture.
 If you stay in Condesa or Roma Norte (as most visitors do), you’ll be overwhelmed by options!

-I've lived here for four years now and I spend almost every weekday at a cafe.
+I've lived here for five years now and I spend most weekdays at a cafe.
 At any given time, I have 4-6 that I'm rotating between depending on my laziness, meeting schedule, food cravings, and evening plans.
 Sometimes I'll even find a promising cafe in a more far-flung location and use that as an impetus to explore a new (to me) part of the city.

 Suffice to say, I spend a lot of my time in cafes and exploring new ones has become a hobby of sorts.
 And I love sharing my recs!